turbulent/substance/README.md

-  launch              Launch an engine's virtual machine halt                Halt an engine's vm gracefully or forcefully. suspend             Suspend an engine gracefully. deprovision         Destroy an engine's assocaited virtual machine edit                Edit an engine configuration ssh                 Connect using SSH to the engine's virtual machine. env                 Print the shell variables to set up the local docker client environment
+  launch              Launch an engine's virtual machine halt                Halt an engine's vm gracefully or forcefully. suspend             Suspend an engine gracefully. deprovision         Destroy an engine's associated virtual machine edit                Edit an engine configuration ssh                 Connect using SSH to the engine's virtual machine. env                 Print the shell variables to set up the local docker client environment